ebergstedt/CruDapper/README.md

 CruDapper uses SQL autogeneration and parameterized queries, together with reflection to provide CRUD functionality to the fast and excellent .NET ORM Dapper. **All basic CRUD methods support both single and multiple object execution and reading**.

+**Unlike most other Dapper CRUD extensions**, GET methods by primary key takes whatever object you have as primary key.

 GET methods also support easy filtering rows that have been flagged as deleted (provided the table implements IDeletable).
 ```c#
 IEnumerable<T> GetAll<T>(bool getDeleted = false);